Are you lucky enough to have tickets to a concert at the Capitol Theatre in Port Chester?

 - Concert hall

-Some of the biggest names in music have graced the intimate Capitol Stage, from Janis Joplin and Billy Idol to Phish and Katy Perry.
+Some of the biggest names in music have graced the intimate Capitol Theatre stage, from Janis Joplin and Billy Idol to Phish and Katy Perry.

-Here’s what continues to attract guests to this fantastic concert venue.
+Here’s what continues to attract guests to the Capitol Theatre, a fantastic concert venue.

 Glamor and Mayhem